bucket-xv/draid/deploy/README.md

 touch ceph.conf
 ```

-Put all public ip addresses in `ip_addrs_all.txt` for eay setup, put all private ip addresses that composes a Ceph cluster in order in `int_ip_addrs_server.txt`, and put all private ip addresses that you want to access the Ceph cluster in `int_ip_addrs_cli.txt`.
+Put all public ip addresses in `ip_addrs_all.txt` for easy setup, put all private ip addresses that composes a Ceph cluster in order in `int_ip_addrs_server.txt`, and put all private ip addresses that you want to access the Ceph cluster in `int_ip_addrs_cli.txt`.
 Config `ceph.conf`.

 2. Copy the manifest to manifest.xml and execute the following command: